Image by Марьян Блан (Marjan Blan) on Unsplash

 PozQoL’s international reach has continued to grow, highlighting its flexibility across diverse geographic and cultural contexts

-Translation and validation
+Translations, adaptations, and validation

-An exciting new development: the Turkish translation of PozQoL has been validated and shown to be an effective and reliable tool for assessing the health-related quality of life of people living with HIV in Turkey.
+We are excited that the Turkish translation of PozQoL has been validated and shown to be an effective and reliable tool for assessing the health-related quality of life of people living with HIV in Turkey.

 These efforts underscore PozQoL’s flexibility and relevance across different cultural and linguistic settings, proving its adaptability and value in various healthcare environments.
 As interest in PozQoL continues to grow, the scale is set to further expand its role in improving the quality of life for people living with HIV worldwide.